CLI Reference#

 -u, --use |

--l, --list-jacpacks |
+-l, --list_jacpacks |

-List available jacpack templates | False |
+List available project kinds and named variants | False |

 Examples:

-# Create basic project (creates myapp/ folder)
+# Create a basic cli project (creates myapp/ folder)

 jac create myapp